lsndr/yuow/README.md

 ### retries

 `retries` specifies how many times unit of work must be retried before it throws an error.
-Retries are perfromed only if `PersistenceError` is thrown.
+Retries are performed only if `PersistenceError` is thrown.
 Check out [Repository](#repository) section to see when it's thrown.

-This is useful when you use `version` field fpr optimistic concurrency control.
+This is useful when you use `version` field for optimistic concurrency control.

 ### transaction